cetorchia/climate-map/README.md

 You can transform the data from the NOAA or WorldClim (assuming permission allows) using `transform-dataset.py`.
-This data transformation script is used to process the netCDF4 files into various formats so that the web application can read the climate data from the server.
+This data transformation script is used to process the netCDF4 files into various formats (including inserting into the database) so that the web application can read the climate data from the server.

 The script takes input file and output file as arguments.
 The script will detect the desired format based on the output file extension.